Storware/vprotect-manual/deployment/common-tasks/ssh-public-key-authentication.md

    [root@dKVM ~]# logout
    ```

-4. Now you should be able to index VMs regardless of the password set for the hypervisor \(key should be used instead\).
+4. Now you should be able to index VMs regardless of the password set for the hypervisor \(the key should be used instead\)
 5. Provide path to key \(default: /opt/vprotect/.ssh/id\_rsa\) in vProtect dashboard

 ![](../../.gitbook/assets/common-tasks-public-authentication.png)